sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 DatasetStructured Processor
 --------------------------

-Node ``DatasetStructured`` creates a Dataframe of your dataset named ``Transaction Dataset`` by reading data from HDFS, HIVE etc. which had been defined earlier in Fire by using the Dataset feature.
+Node ``DatasetStructured`` creates a Dataframe of your dataset named ``Transaction Dataset`` by reading data from HDFS, HIVE etc. which have been defined earlier in Fire by using the Dataset Feature.

 As a user you have to select the Dataset of your interest as shown below.